Apsalar’s Take on Apple’s Recent Announcement

 - identifierForVendor (IDFV) which is a publisher-specific identifier

 This is great news for the mobile app advertising industry, as it will significantly impact the industry’s revenue and growth.
+Another great thing is, online daisy slots are now available to play on iOS.

 Some reasons why IDFA is a better alternative to the UDID: